p810/mysql-helper/readme.md

 $ ./vendor/bin/phpunit ./test/
 ```

 A file named `.db.env` is loaded when PHPUnit is run, to get database connection options.
 An example of this file's contents can be found in `.db.env.example`.
 To change the location of this file, modify the environment variable in `phpunit.xml`.

-The migration script will create a small table for the unit tests to read from and write to.
-You may specify a different table when running the script by passing `--table` and updating the corresponding key in `.db.env`.
-If you're using a file other than `.db.env` be sure to pass the `--file` flag when running the migration.
+To point the migration script to an alternate file you can pass the `-f` or `--file` flag with the relative path to your file.

 ### Code quality
 ```